deljohnson/scinet-site-1/pages/support/requests.md

 Please Note: Only the project manager or the project PI can request a quota increase.
 Any requests sent by other individuals will be declined.

 ### To Request a New Project Allocation

+Please Note: Only full-time ARS employees are able to submit these requests.
+Any requests sent by other individuals will be declined.

 When requesting additional data storage you will be asked for:
 * a project summary,
 * project end date,